SashaMoe/Ragdoll/README.md

 * Register them in client driver and PatternController *Note*: The internal data structure for storing Pattern instances is `Pattern`.

+#### Milestone 6
+In Milestone 6, we use the same design pattern that we refactored since Milestone 5.
+We are proud to say that we benefit a lot from the change we made.
+Here's what we changed:
+* Create a CompositePattern that extends APatternDetector
+* Register CompositePattern in client driver and PatternController

 ### Design Principles
 The project follows the following design principles:
 * *Identify the aspects of your application that vary and separate them from what stays the same.* According to the above discussion, we separated the read-in functionality from the write-out functionality.